woohoolabs/yin/README.md

 ```

 The description says it very clear: if you want a jsonApi section in your response, then create a new `JsonApi` object.
-Its constructor expects a JSON API version number and an optional meta object (as an array).
+Its constructor expects the JSON API version number and an optional meta object (as an array).

 ```php
 /**